-5.2.3.4 FLOW CALIBRATION
+5.2.3.4.
+FLOW CALIBRATION

 The flow calibration allows the instrument to calibrate its internal flowmeter reading.
-This should be done with a calibrated flowmeter connected to the "Sample In" port of the monitor.
+This should be done with a calibrated flowmeter connected to the sample inlet of the monitor.

-In the Diag>Cal>Flow Cal menu, use the buttons under the Up/Down arrows to set the Flow Cal target (the actual flow as measured at the sample inlet) and press the Enter button; then press the button under the Execute Cal field to perform the flow calibration or press the Back button to abort back to the start.
+In the Diag>Cal>Flow Cal menu, use the buttons under the Up/Down arrow fields to set the Flow Cal target (the actual flow as measured at the sample inlet) and press the Enter button; then press the button under the Execute cal field to perform the flow calibration or press the Back button to abort back to the start.